gbmhunter/MFixedPoint/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.7.3.0 2013/08/21 Third attempt at fixing image, moved link to a new line. v5.7.2.0 2013/08/21 Second attempt at fixing image. v5.7.1.0 2013/08/21 Attempting to fix Travis CI build image URL.
+v5.7.3.1 2013/08/21 Removed references in README to FixXXToFloat(), redundant now because of float/double overloads.
+Indented code examples so they will display properly. v5.7.3.0 2013/08/21 Third attempt at fixing image, moved link to a new line. v5.7.2.0 2013/08/21 Second attempt at fixing image. v5.7.1.0 2013/08/21 Attempting to fix Travis CI build image URL.